 Clause 3.10 - Separation of Funds

 In section 3.10, you can read how your funds are kept.
-We were not content with the way Swaper phrased this clause as it was not clear that the funds are kept in segregated bank accounts.
+We were not content with how Swaper phrased this clause as it was unclear that the funds are kept in segregated bank accounts.

 We reached out to Swaper and Danija confirmed that Swpaer has two bank accounts.
 One for the funds of investors and the second for operational purposes.
 From an accounting perspective, investors’ funds appear as Swaper liabilities on its balance sheet.